• Skip to primary navigation

 • Caramel syrup - Add a drizzle of caramel syrup at the end for a decadent final touch.

-• Hot latte - Skip the ice and use warm milk to make the latte hot.
+• Hot latte - Skip the ice and use warm milk to make this latte hot.

 • Blended - Pulse the coffee and ice cubes in a blender instead of shaking it in a jar to make it a blended icy drink.